From: Munich Travel Guide

 Another option is the Lufthansa Airport Bus, which runs very 20 minutes and stops near the Nordfriedhof U-Bahn station on its way to the Hauptbahnhof (Munich's main railway station).
 Allow 25 minutes to Nordfriedhof or 40 minutes to the city center.

 Deutsche Bahn, a.k.a.
 German Federal Railways, has two major stations in Munich: the on the western edge of the city center, and the smaller to the east of downtown.
 The two stations are connected by S-Bahn, which runs directly through the city center with stops near the major tourist attractions, department stores, and hotels.

 Munich and its suburbs have two rapid-transit systems: the , which runs to the airport and suburbs, and the , which is comparable to the London Underground or the Paris Métro.
 You can use the same tickets on both systems within the central fare zone; if you go outside the center (for example, to Dachau), you'll need to pay a higher fare.

 Munich also has Allianz Arena, the BMW Museum, or the Olympic Park..
 For the most part, though, you should be able to get around on foot, with an occasional S-Bahn or U-Bahn trip to outlying attractions like the

 For English-language information on the city's transit system, visit the MVV Web site, which has timetables, maps, and ticket prices.
-You might want to consider a City Tour Card, which allows unlimited transit use for one or three days, on days when you expect to use public transportation for more than one or two trips.

 Also see our article, How to Ride the U-Bahn and S-Bahn in Munich.